-In episode 9 of season 2, Sadlygrove punches Shushu General Anathar as hard as he can and realizes too late that Anathar had just copied Rubilax's power.
+- In episode 9 of season 2, Sadlygrove punches Shushu General Anathar as hard as he can and realizes too late that Anathar has just copied Rubilax's power.

 Ditto #1: Take this!
 And this!
 And some of that!
 (Pretty Boy clone doesn't even flinch)

 Ditto #2: I think he's taking it a little too well...

 - Ben's first encounter with Vilgax had the alien warlord effortlessly shrugging off Ben's attacks.
 When Diamondhead breaks his fists (Literally) punching Vilgax...